micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 ### Download
 The RCLC-Executor can be downloaded from the micro-ROS GitHub [rclc repository](https://github.com/micro-ROS/rclc).
-The package [rclc](https://github.com/micro-ROS/rclc/rclc) provides the RCLC-Executor library and the package [rclc_examples](https://github.com/micro-ROS/rclc/tree/feature/rclc_examples) provides an example, how to use the LET-Executor.
+The [rclc package](https://github.com/micro-ROS/rclc/tree/master/rclc) provides the RCLC-Executor library and the [rclc_examples package](https://github.com/micro-ROS/rclc/tree/master/rclc_examples) provides an example, how to use the LET-Executor.